-If you withdraw from the college, be sure to complete the necessary withdrawal forms to make sure you do not jeopardize your academic standing.
+If you withdraw from the College, be sure to complete the necessary withdrawal forms to make sure you do not jeopardize your academic standing.
 If you are eligible for a refund, tuition dollars will be refunded according to the following scale:

-Courses that are 16 weeks in length:
+- · Courses that are 16 weeks in length:

-100% Prior to the beginning of the term
+- 100% Prior to the beginning of the term

-75% First week of term
+- 75% During the first week of term

-50% Second week of term
+- 50% During the second week of term

-Courses that meet for one week or less:
+- · Courses that meet for one week or less:

-100% Prior to the official start date of the course
+- 100% Prior to the official start date of the course

-No refund after the course has begun

-For all other courses:
+- For all other courses:

-100% Prior to official start date of the session
+- 100% Prior to official start date of the session

-75% During the first two days of the
+- 75% During the first two days of the session

-session

-50% During the third through fifth day of the session
+- 50% During the third through fifth days of the session

-See Registration Center for specific course dates.
+See the Registration Center for the specific course dates.